-Definition: Respectively switch and intensity of the filter on relative humidity.
+Definition : Respectively switch and intensity of the filter on relative humidity.
+Scope : Respectively boolean and real.
+Unit: adimensional.

-Default value: LFPBEH=.TRUE.; RFPBEH=4. in ARPEGE/IFS, RFPBEH=6. in ALADIN.
+Default value : LFPBEH=.TRUE.; RFPBEH=4. in ARPEGE/IFS, RFPBEH=6. in ALADIN.

 - Only one filter can be appled to a given field; consequently, in case of ambiguity in the choice of filter (example: geopotential on an iso-PV surface), only the "derivative" filter is applied. - Filters are applied even if the post-processed fields should be represented in spectral coefficients.